kiankaas/personal-soccer-stats-analysis/README.md

 ## The Data
 **Raw Data**: link here <br/>
 CHANGE TRACKING
 I've been manually tracking my soccer stats in a Google Sheets file.
 This file contains a comprehensive record of every game my team has played, spanning 105 records across 9 columns.
-Each record represents a game, capturing key statistics like goals, assists, and match outcomes, among other details as shown below.
+Each record represents a game, capturing key statistics like goals, assists, and match outcomes, among other details as shown below:

 | Variable   | Data Type | Description |
 |-------------|-------------|--------------|